Democracy

 Skip to:

-As figure 3 shows, in recent decades only about half of voting-age Americans have tended to vote in presidential-year elections.
-In “off-year” elections, only a third have.
-These shares have been lower than in many other rich longstanding-democratic nations.
+As figure 3 shows, for the past half century only 50-60% of voting-age Americans have tended to vote in presidential-year elections.
+In “off-year” elections, only 35-45% have.
+These shares are lower than in many other rich longstanding-democratic nations.

 Figure 3.
 Voter turnout

 Share of the voting-age population.
 Legislative elections.
-The solid thick line is for US presidential election years; the dashed thick line is for US off-years.
-Data source: International Institute for Democracy and Electoral Assistance, idea.int, series VAP turnout.
-“Asl” is Australia; “Aus” is Austria.
+Data source: International Institute for Democracy and Electoral Assistance, Voter Turnout Database, series VAP turnout.
+Solid thick line: US presidential election years.
+Dashed thick line: US off-years.
+“Asl” = Australia; “Aus” = Austria.

 Figure 4.
 Voter turnout by socioeconomic status